ovh/docs/pages/storage_and_backup/object_storage/s3_performance_optimization/guide.en-gb.md

 You can upload a single object as a collection of parts using multipart upload.
 These parts are yours to upload separately and in any sequence.
 You can retransmit a part without affecting the others if transmission of any part fails.
 After you complete the upload of all parts, OVHcloud Object Storage puts the pieces together and rebuilds the object.

+> [!success]
-> ✔️: You should consider using multipart uploads for objects > 100MB
+> You should consider using multipart uploads for objects > 100MB
-The benefits of using multipart upload are as follows:
+> The benefits of using multipart upload are as follows:

 * Increased throughput: each part can be uploaded concurrently
 * Fast recovery from network problems: since each part can be uploaded separately and independently, you can re-upload the missing part without restarting the whole upload.